imiric/tiq/README.md

 Here are the options you can set in the configuration file:

 - `separator`: The separator used to split text items and tags. [default: ","]
-- `store`: The file used to store the data. [default: "$XDG_DATA_HOME/tiq/store.json"]
+- `store.plugin`: The name of the storage plugin to use. [default: "tiq-json"]

-You can override this configuration by specifying various options at runtime.
+- `store.config`: Additional configuration specific to the storage plugin.
+See each plugin's documentation for the format it expects. [default: {}]

+You can override some of this configuration by specifying various options at runtime.
 See `tiq --help` for more information.

 License